INOPIAE/inoAccessSC/readme.md

 By default the import is taken from the default folder `sourcecode`.
 If this folder or the given folder is not available the user is pompted to define the location of the folder.
 Otherwise the sub will be exited.

-The sub has four optional parameters:
+The sub has three optional parameters:
 * strFolder - location of the folder holding the import files
 * strDatabase - path to a database if not the current one
 * ImportData  - select of the table data should be imported, default is import.
 Given as AcImportXMLOption